honzascholtz/JWST-Spectral-Lab/README.md

 # Grid models updates

 If you are a scientist, I would highly recommend to create a separate Conda/other enviroment to install this.
-This is mostly due to the need to ensure that the nebular grids are updates for high logU and low metallicities.
-The code check if these are present in your grid nebular models and copies over the ones in the package.
-Although it saves them in bagpipes/models/grids/old/ it is still better to create a new enviroment so it doesnt ruin your custom nebular models.
+This is mostly due to the need to ensure that the maximum redshift to estimate IGM is setup above z>14 to ensure we can fit GS-z14. if the redshift_max is less than the value it will copy over new config file.
+Once it is done you will have to rerun the code.